“What got you Here, may not get you there”

 Key factors guiding your scaleup strategy

-Plans for scaling up must consider a broad range of factors and balance what is desirable with what is feasible.
+So to go from Startup to Scaleup, you must consider a broad range of factors and balance what is desirable with what is feasible.
 Following are some of the factors to consider:

 - Barriers to entry – in some industries, regulation, certification, scale of production, brand reputation or distribution can be formidable barriers to a new Product entrant; in such case a Licensing strategy could be preferred

 - Time-to-Market – Depending on the stage of startup, competition and strength of IP, licensing can be a fast track route to get your product in the market faster.